wrfchem-leeds/WRFotron/docs/source/compilation.rst

 Custom executables
 ******************
-- To build your own versions, take a local copy of :code:`build.sh`, set the environment variable :code:`CEMAC_DIR` to your own directory, and run the build script.
-Directories :code:`/software/apps/WRFChem` are made with the build code, which can be referenced in the paths of :code:`config.bash`.
+- To build your own versions: first create the empty build directories, then copy the :code:`build.sh` and the WRFChem .tar.gz file for the version of choice (e.g. 4.2 below), and run the build script as below.
+This copies over the code, builds everything, puts the executables in :code:`software/apps/WRFChem/`, and hardlinks in the correct NetCDF libraries to avoid accidentally pointing to the wrong NetCDF libraries (e.g. from conda) through :code:`/nobackup/WRFChem/build_scripts/linknchdf5.sh`.

 .. code-block:: bash

   cd /nobackup/${USER}
+  mkdir -p software/build/WRFChem/4.2/1
+  mkdir -p software/build/WRFChem/4.2/src
+  cd software/build/WRFChem/4.2/1
-  cp /nobackup/cemac/software/build/WRFChem/4.2/1/build.sh .
+  cp /nobackup/WRFChem/build_scripts/4.2/build.sh .
-  export CEMAC_DIR=/nobackup/${USER}
-  . build.sh

-- To modify the makefile for the preprosesors if using bespoke altered preprocessors use:
+  cp /nobackup/cemac/software/build/WRFChem/4.2/src/WRFChem4.2.tar.gz ../src/
+  ./build.sh

+- To build and use a custom preprocessor: first copy over the default preprocessor code from :code:`/nobackup/WRFChem` (e.g. anthro_emis), then copy over the makefile modifier to the same folder, then add your custom edits to the preprocessor, and then create the custom preprocessor.
+When finished, update :code:`WRFotron/config.bash` to direct to this new custom preprocessor.

 .. code-block:: bash

-  fix_makefile.sh
+  cd /nobackup/${USER}
+  cp -r /nobackup/WRFChem/anthro_emis .
+  cd anthro_emis
+  cp /nobackup/WRFChem/build_scripts/fix_makefile.sh .
+  # make your custom edits
+  make_anthro
+  # update WRFotron/config.bash to point to this new processor

 Misc
 ****